freezy-echoe/connect_4/README.md

 # Connect Four Game

 This is a Python-based implementation of the popular game "Connect Four".
 The game is played between two players, taking turns to drop colored tokens into a seven-column, six-row vertically suspended grid.
-The objective of the game is to form a line of four tokens of the same color horizontally, vertically, or diagonally.
+The objective of the game is to form a line of four discs of the same color horizontally, vertically, or diagonally.

 The game is built using the Pygame library and NumPy for the game logic.